realRicFlair/Goofy-3D-Renderer/README.md

 ### Heres some videos to demonstrate:
 #### This one was from an earlier copy of the program.
 The shading was set per triangle rather than per vertex.
+Also laggier since it does not have blackface culling.
 https://github.com/user-attachments/assets/53fd4176-3f31-4e87-bb37-37cc01bc122a
 #### This was from the latest copy.
 Notice the smoother appearance despite the lower vertex count from the utah teapot.
 Looks much better!
 https://github.com/user-attachments/assets/a4343e9d-d26f-41b1-ab3e-ea23e3ac4bbd